uueeuu/logger/readme.md

 ### lend()

-make separation with(or without) symbols
+Make separation with(or without) symbols

 ##### syntax: